mschuett/yaml-shellcheck/README.md

 * `shell` attributes are not supported
 this is a todo, it should be simple enough to only check `sh` and `bash` scripts with right shebang line
 * [expressions](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions) get replaced with a simple variable before running shellcheck

+### Drone CI

+Drone CI has a very simple file structure.
+As far as I can tell it only has conditions, but no deep nesting or includes.
+All command lists are concatenated and checked as a shell script.

 ### GitLab CI Pipelines